-Process Water first comes ito the cooling tower via a header to either a distribution pipe or a hot water basin.
-The distribution pipework/hot water basin contains nozzles and sprinklers, which sprays the water.
+Water first comes from an inlet of the tower and is pumped up into the header.
+The header contains nozzles and sprinklers, which sprays the water.
 Spraying the water helps to increase its surface area – a factor that will be important later.

-By now the water is rushing at high speeds and needs to be slowed down or broken into smaller droplets to decrease the droplets surface area.
-The water then comes to a fill media or some sort which could be a range of materials from wood to PVC or polypropylene to reduce its flow or surface area.
-Fans at the top, side or sometimes bottom of the tower are used to lift or push air through the tower.
+By now the water is rushing at high speeds and needs to be slowed down.
+The water then comes to a PVC filling to reduce its flow.
+Fans at the top of the tower are used to lift air from the bottom to the top.

-Now that the water has been distributed evenly , is flowing slowly or been broken onto smaller droplets, and has access to air, evaporation can occur.
+Now that the water has a large surface area, is flowing slowly, and has access to air, evaporation can occur.
 This evaporation process is what cools the water.

-The water, which is now cooled, is then collected at the bottom of the tower, and re-used in the process.
+The water, which is now cooled, is then collected at the bottom of the tower, and re-used in the boiler.